ravi123shanker/SimpleRestClientHelper/README.md

 # SimpleRestClientHelper
-Simplest library to implement  rest client APIs in your app
+Simplest library to implement  rest client APIs using okhttp3 in your app